atilayyucel/atilayyucel/README.md

 ### **<div align="center">I'm Atılay, a automation and operating systems researcher .🚀</div>**

-- 🎓  I'm an Electrical and Electronics Engineering Student at GAUN.
+- 🎓  I'm an Electrical and Computer Sciences Engineer.